 The Center closes at 5:30 PM each day.
 Parents will be charged a late pick-up fee if a child is present after their contracted pick-up time (this will pay for the teachers' time when they have to stay past their scheduled-out time).
 Teachers will record late fees for processing.
 If there is a late pick-up fee, parents will receive a written notice from the Director stating the amount of the late pick-up fee.
-The fee will be added to your monthly bill.
+The fee will be due the following week.

-5:30 PM -5:40 PM-Late charge will be \$25.00 5:41 PM-6:00 PM-Late charge will be \$75.00 After 6:01 PM-Late charge will be \$150.00 the Director will be notified, and they will then notify the Department of Human Services and/or the Police Department.
+5:30 PM -5:40 PM-Late charge will be \$20.00 5:41 PM-6:00 PM-Late charge will be \$50.00 After 6:01 PM-Late charge will be \$100.00

 If parents do not arrive to pick up their child from the program by 5:30 PM, staff members will first try to contact the parents using all phone numbers provided on the Emergency Contact and Medical Consent form.
 If parents are unable to be reached, staff members will try to contact all emergency contact persons.
-If staff members are unable to contact emergency contact persons,
+If staff members are unable to contact emergency contact persons, the Director will be notified, and they will then notify the Department of Human Services and/or the Police Department.